Nikon Z 800mm f/6.3 VR S Focus Speed and Performance

 If you don’t see it yet, here’s a tighter crop:

-It’s noteworthy that the bokeh above is completely normal – granted, a bit on the busy side – except for the one bright, specular highlight where the sun was reflecting on the distant car.
-That single out-of-focus highlight looks much worse.
-It has a strong texture and a sharply defined edge, making it very distracting.
-The same effect often appears whenever there are particularly bright, out-of-focus specular highlights with this lens.
+It’s noteworthy that the bokeh above looks totally fine except for the one bright, specular highlight where the sun was reflecting on the distant car.
+That single highlight has much more texture and definition – an effect that you’ll often see with very bright, out-of-focus specular highlights with this lens.

 What’s causing this distracting texture?
 None other than the PF lens element.
-That’s right, the same thing that allowed Nikon to keep the lens’s weight and price relatively low has come back to bite us in terms of bokeh.
-Fresnel lens elements like this one have a concentric texture to them, and that texture can show up in your background blur.
+That’s right, the same thing that allowed Nikon to keep the lens’s weight and price relatively low has come back to bite us in bokeh.
+Fresnel lens elements like this one have a concentric texture to them, and that texture can appear directly in your background blur.

-What does this mean for photographers who are considering the Nikon Z 800mm f/6.3 VR S?
-If you often find yourself shooting against the ocean or other subjects with lots of specular highlights, it could be tough to recommend this lens (granted, there aren’t a million alternatives out there).
+If you often find yourself shooting against the ocean or other subjects with lots of specular highlights, just be aware of the possibility of this distracting bokeh.
 Otherwise, I wouldn’t worry about it.
-For most wildlife photographers, the issue won’t appear in very many of your everyday photos.
+For most wildlife photographers, the issue won’t appear in very many of your photos.
 Take a look at the photos throughout this review, and you’ll see that most of them have perfectly fine bokeh, even the ones with water in the background.

 Spencer: It’s refreshing to test an S-series lens that isn’t optically flawless.
 Keeps me on my toes.